agandia9/Subjects-PreCourse/studySession_1.md

 console.log(sum) //The sum of 7+3 is 10
 ```

-d1 Add the rest...
+d1) Add the rest...
 ```
 console.log(sum + rest) // The sum and rest of 7 and 3 is 10 and 4
 ```

-d2 And the multicity
+d2) And the multicity
 ```
 console.log(sum + rest + mult) // 10, 4 and 21
 ```

-d3 Finally, the div
+d3) Finally, the division
 ```
 console.log(sum + rest + mult + div) // 10, 4, 21 and 2.3
 ```

-d) Now, try to execute a multiplicity like 10 * "hour", what value is returned?
+d4) Now, try to execute a multiplicity like 10 * "hour", what value is returned?
 ```
 console.log(10*"hour") // ....?!
 ```

-e) Don't worry, we can catch this exception, you can controle it with if conditional?
+e) Don't worry, we can catch this error, you can controle it with **if conditional**?
 ```
 console.log(10*"hour") // You can't do this operation!
 ```